lazarus4/Beforth/doc/xforth.md

 That is very flexible, perhaps returning Forth to its roots as a virtual language.
 Various kinds of default semantics are used when building a language such ANS Forth.
 The foundation for the Forth language is then this QUIT meta-language that you can drill down to as needed.
 The basic Forth language elements are `:` and `;`. `:` creates a word in Name space with "compile me" and "execute me" default semantics.
 Where do these default semantics come from?
 How about we make them variables?
 Where to store them?

+`IMMEDIATE` would copy the last defined word's *execute* field to its *compile* field rather than setting a bit in the header and letting `FIND` return the bit.

 Words that create something in a wordlist could have the defaults in their namespace.
 That makes four cells, pointers to functions, in the header of a word: *compile, execute, compile_sem, execute_sem*.
 When that word creates something, *{compile_sem, execute_sem}* gets copied to the *{compile, execute}* fields.
-If the word creates nothing (the usual case), the *{compile_sem, execute_sem}* fields are zero or nonexistent.
-Maybe there's a bit in the header that says they're nonexistent. `IMMEDIATE` would copy the last defined word's *execute* field to its *compile* field rather than setting a bit in the header and letting `FIND` return the bit.
+If the word creates nothing (the usual case), the *{compile_sem, execute_sem}* fields are nonexistent and the *created* flag is 0.

 Cross compilers would still use namespace scoping, but be not quite so be dependent on it.
 For example, the TARGET version of ':' would have different default semantics than the HOST version.
 Since default semantics are patchable, they can start out dumb and have optimizations added later.
 A smart language can build itself.